Do Go On - Do Go On Presents: Arty Facts - Vault

 It's a lot of money.

-And I think maybe the Melbourne City Council felt a bit of hesitation
+And I think maybe the Melbourne City Council felt a bit of hesitation or concern

-or concern once the public and media started to seem unsupportive of it.
+once the public and media started to seem unsupportive of it.

 Oh, they started distancing themselves.

-That's when they started saying, oh, we wanted something complimentary,
+That's when they started saying, oh, we wanted something complimentary, not different.

 Yeah, but like different, but not that different.

-But Patrick McHackey, an incredible name,
+But Patrick McCacky, an incredible name, one of the most eminent

-with an incredibly long and impressive resume,
+and admired art historians in Australia with an incredibly long and impressive resume.

-he gave his full support to the work.
+He gave his full support to the work.

 He applauded it for design excellence.

-Does it work?
 Great sir.

 It's DCM backwards.
-Macaque dachshund.

-That's actually what it stands for?
+That's actually what it stands for.

-That's what it stands for.
+That's what stands for.

 We're trying to talk about art.